-The Western Michigan University Alumni Association awarded the first Distinguished Alumni Award in 1963 to Alfred Pugno, a 1933 alumnus who was named the New York Life Insurance Company's 'Man of the Year' in 1959.
+The WMU Alumni Association awarded the first Distinguished Alumni Award in 1963.
 Since then, we have honored more than 150 WMU alumni for their prestigious accomplishments within their careers and communities.
 The Distinguished Alumni Award is the University’s highest honor for alumni who have risen to a level of distinction throughout their professional lives, and is awarded during Homecoming weekend at the Night of Excellence.

 Do you know an alumnus or alumna who should be honored?
-Click below to view the criteria and make your nomination.
+Submit your nomination below.

 Since 2013, Alessandro DiNello has served as president and CEO of Flagstar Bank and Flagstar Bancorp.
 Prior to his current position, he was president and chief administrative officer, and for several years, he served as executive vice president of retail banking.
 As CEO, he has played a critical role in strengthening the bank's risk management, compliance and quality control.
 Under his leadership, Flagstar has produced consistent, diversified earnings.